Saujanya-rajvanshi/THEORY/README.md

 ## System Calls
 **How do apps interact with Kernel?** -> using system calls. <br>

-**Eg. Mkdir laks** <br>
-- Mkdir indirectly calls kernel and asked the file mgmt. module to create a new directory.
-- Mkdir is just a wrapper of actual system calls.
-- Mkdir interacts with kernel using system calls. <br>

-**Eg. Creating a process.** <br>
-- User executes a process.
-(User space)
-- Gets system call.
-(US)
-- Exec system call to create a process.
-(KS)
-- Return to US. <br>

 **Transitions from US to KS done by software interrupts.** <br>
 **System calls** are implemented in C.<br>
 **A system call** is a mechanism using which a user program can request a service from the kernel for which it does not have the permission toper form. <br>